MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-pstn-conference-summary-report.md

 ## <a name="metrics"></a>Métricas

-A tabela a seguir lista as informações no Relatório de Resumo de Conferências PSTN.
+A tabela a seguir lista as informações no relatório de Resumo de conferência PSTN.

-### <a name="pstn-conference-summary-report-metrics"></a>Métricas do Relatório de Resumo de Conferências PSTN
+### <a name="pstn-conference-summary-report-metrics"></a>Métricas do relatório de Resumo de conferência PSTN

 <table>
 <colgroup>